Taylor-Bray Farm

 to get details and make arrangements.

-Here is your chance to earn Community Credit at Taylor-Bray Farm.
-There are opportunities to work with the animals and help with maintenance.
-You can also help at farm festivals and assist with school and camp visits.
-For more information Maureen Clark the Farm Coordinator.
+Earn Community Credit at Taylor-Bray Farm.
+Opportunities abound to work with the animals, help with farm maintenance or farm festivals and assist with school or camp visits.

 Read the latest edition of the farm newsletter.